yangbetty2025/Multilevel_Modeling/index.md

 An example of hierarchical data is that children who grew up in the **same homes** with the same parents tend to be more alike than random individuals from the same age groups. <br>

-Similarly, students from the **same school** or neighborhoods may perform more similarly on standardized tests.
+Similarly, students from the **same school** or neighborhood may perform more similarly on standardized tests.
 In this case, individual students' test scores are considered "nested" within institutions or geographical areas. <br>
 <br>

 ![data_hierarchy](assets/images/data_hierarchy.png)